ryuk27/elastic-siem/README.md

-# Elastic Stack SIEM Home Lab Guide
+# Elastic Stack SIEM Home Lab

-This guide explains how to set up a home lab for Elastic Stack Security Information and Event Management (SIEM) using the Elastic Web portal and a Kali Linux VM.
+The project explains how to set up a home lab for Elastic Stack Security Information and Event Management (SIEM) using the Elastic Web portal and a Kali Linux VM.
 You'll also learn to generate security events on the Kali VM, configure an agent to send data to the SIEM, and analyze the logs effectively.

 ## Table of Contents